How Immigrants File Taxes in the United States (Step-by-Step Guide)

 What to Do If You Receive an IRS Notice

 Do not ignore it.
-Every IRS notice has a deadline for response.
+Every notice has a deadline for response.
 Ignoring it will not make it go away and can make the situation worse.

 Read it carefully.
 The notice will explain what the IRS is communicating, what they need from you, and the deadline for responding.

-Conclusion: One Completed Return Builds Confidence for the Next
+One Completed Return Builds Confidence for the Next

 Filing taxes for the first time as an immigrant is the hardest year.
 The forms are unfamiliar.
 The process is new.
 The anxiety is real.